bewest/node-multienv/metacontroller/docs/storage-decorator-pattern.md

 - PVCs should be the primary managed resource
 - Secrets act as configuration/credentials stores
 - Use finalizers to protect storage resources from accidental deletion
+- All managed resources must be declared in the controller spec
+- Undeclared resources created via hooks will not be lifecycle managed

+### Important Note
+Resources created by hooks but not declared in the controller's `attachments` or `childResources` sections will not be managed by the controller.
+They may still be monitored through the customize hook's related resources mechanism, but will not receive garbage collection or lifecycle management.

 ### 2. Decorator Controller Structure
 ```yaml